 If you own property at our cemetery, you can use 1 of the chapels for a committal service.
 Just have your funeral home call us ahead of time to make sure the chapel is available.

-Contact us for all your funeral needs
+Meeting your funeral needs

 Though Wisconsin Memorial Park does not have a funeral home on the property, we can coordinate with any funeral home you choose to ensure you or your loved one gets the personalized service you desire.
 In addition to 2 chapels, the stately Family Center at Wisconsin Memorial Park has 4 reception halls and a kitchen, so hosting a catered event—anything from a breakfast buffet to an afternoon cake-and-coffee break to a sit-down dinner with waitstaff and elaborate decor—is convenient and easy.
 It’s so beautiful and adaptable that people even hold their weddings here!